 While visiting us why not explore the many other attractions in the area.
 We are just up the road from the unique town of Red Feather Lakes.
 Here you can pick up supplies, re-fuel your tank and stop for a drink or a meal at the one of the restaurant in town like the Pot Belly Restaurant – (970) 881-2984, the Trout Tavern – (720) 966-0087, or Dalonna Mae’s Cafe – (970) 881-2158.

 Want to visit North America's largest Buddhist shrine?
 Also know as a stupa, the Shambhala Mountain Center is home to this exceptional attraction.
 After you clear your mind with a welcoming visit here take a drive on the Cache La Poudre-North Park Scenic & Historic Byway and explore the Northern Colorado region.

 Our Ranch is bordered by the Roosevelt National Forests.
-Plan your visit and take a day hike or a week-long backing adventure in the wilderness.
-Or take an off-road experience.
+Plan your visit and take a day hike or a week-long back backing adventure in the wilderness.
+Or, if four wheeling is your thing, take an off-road experience in the area.
 Please visit the Canyon Lakes Ranger District for information about permits, wood gathering, hunting or other questions.

 Or take a drive north across state lines into Wyoming.
 Here enjoy the Snowy Range Scenic Byway, which crosses the Medicine Bow Mountain Range and includes the 29 miles of the Medicine Bow-Routt National Forest portion of Wyoming Highway 130.